Hexilee/tifs/README.md

 # TiFS

-A distributed file system based on TiKV.
+A distributed POSIX filesystem based on TiKV.

 ## Run